 Many people worry about hunger pangs, which according to The Diet Doctor , tend to kick in on the second day of a fast.

-However, often people are surprised how little they feel hungry.
+However, often people are surprised how little they feel hunger.

-Often people are also relieved to find fasting tends to increase their energy rather than leaving them drained.
+People also often find fasting tends to increase their energy rather than leaving them drained.

 The following groups of people should not undertake water fasting without medical support:

 - Pregnant and breastfeeding women

 - People with kidney problems or cancer

 Despite fasting having shown to be beneficial to diabetic patients, if you have diabetes, you should consult your doctor before trying a fast.

 Most water fasts last between 24 and 72 hours.